 London theatre and shows

-- Tap your feet to a tale of historical heartbreak filled with girl power and singalong tunes during Six The Musical at the Lyric Theatre (14 Nov-31 Jan) and the Arts Theatre (2 Mar-5 Sep).
+- Tap your feet to a tale of historical heartbreak filled with girl power and singalong tunes during Six The Musical at the Lyric Theatre (21 May-22 Aug) and the Arts Theatre (24 Aug-5 Sep).

 - Discover why Everybody's Talking about Jamie as this smash-hit musical makes its return to the London stage.
-12 Dec-21 Mar
+20 May-29 Aug

-- Laugh along to Mischief Theatre's hilarious productions The Play That Goes Wrong (19 Nov-2 May) and Magic Goes Wrong (10 Dec-31 Jan).
+- Chuckle along to Mischief Theatre's hilarious The Play That Goes Wrong.
+18 Jun-30 Jan

 - Laugh out loud to Showstopper!
 The Improvised Musical at the Garrick Theatre.
-Until Mar 22
+7 Jun-11 Oct

-- Enjoy an evening of theatre fun and choose from one of 12 one-person plays in the Bridge Theatre’s auditorium.
-Various dates
+- Enjoy an evening of theatre fun with one of the plays at the Bridge Theatre.

-- Welcome back London's oldest surviving grand music hall as Wilton's reopens its doors to delight audiences for theatre, music and spoken word.
-19-23 Jan
+- Welcome back London's oldest surviving grand music hall as Wilton's reopens its doors to delight audiences with theatre, music and spoken word.

-Discover more of the best theatre in London after the national lockdown restrictions are lifted.
+Discover more of the best theatre in London.

 Outdoor events in London